sparkflows/sparkflows-docs/docs/installation-upgrading/installation/mac-install.rst

     <machine_name>:8080/index.html

+* Login with:

-When you see the login window, enter username: admin and password: admin.
+    username: admin and password: admin.

 Note: You may change the password for the two accounts which come pre-configured to your choice of password from the Fire UI - Administration tab.